-News & Press
+News And Press

-San Antonio Express-News March 1, 2019, by Madalyn Mendoza
+arch 1, 2019, by Madalyn Mendoza

 The National Association of Women Business Owners (NAWBO-SA) selected six of more than 53,000 women business owners in San Antonio for their annual awards.
 Each of the honorees underwent a "rigorous" nomination and interview process, according to a news release.
 Deborah Bauer, who founded Drake Commercial Group, is the Lifetime Achievement Award winner for earning local and national acclaim in real estate.
 Dawn Lafreeda, Denny's franchisee of 81 locations, WaterFleet Co-founder Allison C. Pyle, The Energy CFO's Paula Waggoner-Aguilar, and RVK Architects' Judith K. Zimmerman will all be recognized as Women Business Owners of the Year on March 28, 2019.

 December 12, 2016, by Meredith Moriak Wright

 "Fearlessness and a penchant for the Spanish language quick-started Paula Waggoner-Aguilar's finance career in the energy industry.
 After more than 15 years working for major companies in the industry, she became a consultant offering small private companies the same financial leadership that benefits major corporations...giving them an advantage at a price point they can afford."
 Since founding The Energy CFO in 2013, Paula has provided private energy, technology, and life science companies with consulting, interim and fractional CFO services.
 The firm specializes in entrepreneurial finance and helps businesses start-up, grow, evolve and navigate through rough patches.
 She was named Best CFO in 2014 by the Business Journal".

 May/June 2016 Issue by Jennifer Bartlett

 March 7, 2016 by Valerie Jones

 So the story goes Rigzone asked Paula if she would be willing to discuss viable solutions for oil and gas companies to sustain the downturn without laying off employees.
 No Oil & Gas CFO in their right mind would go near this hot potato.
 Well, Paula did.
 She went further - she put together a long list alternative options.
 “For those who have been in the industry for 20 years or more, it seems like there is a common playbook for downturns,” she said.
 “Why not ask if there’s a better way to go about [cost reductions]?
 It’s going to take a commitment and uncomfortable conversations need to happen at all levels.”
 We got emails, calls, comments from radio talk shows (shout out to J. Atha and S. Wilson Exploring Energy in Elk City, OK) across America, you name it!
 People were thanking Paula for speaking up and challenging the way things are always done.
 This article is definitely a must read!

-April 13, 2016 by Paula Waggoner-Aguilar
+April 13, 2016 by Contributing Author Paula Waggoner-Aguilar

 Rebecca Ponton, South Texas landman by day and longtime freelance writer, is on a mission to document the achievements of our industry trailblazers … the women in offshore oil and gas who are making history.
 Breaking the Gas Ceiling: Women in the Offshore Oil and Gas Industry will be the first of its kind … and if all goes well, it should be online at Amazon and Barnes and Noble.
 Women like Sara Akbar, the lone female oilfield firefighter during the Gulf War, and now CEO of Kuwait Energy.
 Also Anne-Grete Ellingsen, the first female offshore installation manager in the North Sea, former Deputy Minister of Oil & Energy in Norway, and now CEO of GCO NODE.
 Lets not forgot our own Abigail Ross Hopper, the first female and current director of the U.S. Bureau of Ocean Energy Management.
 Kudos to Rebecca for making the efforts to identify these women, share their stories and document their accomplishments for the rest of us.
 I am giving a copy to my little nieces!

 Video March 2016 HERWorld Energy Panel led by Paula Waggoner-Aguilar

 In 1986, the industry suffered a massive bust that caused an immediate halt to talent development.
 In 2016 we are faced with a volatile downturn with a unique set of dynamics: a retiring experienced workforce increased representation with women and minorities, the rise of the entrepreneur, and the digital age.
 At the 2016 HERWorld Energy Forum, Pink Petro Board Member Paula Waggoner-Aguilar leads a diverse panel of industry heavyweights and 2 of 40 known female-led petropreneurs to address what organizations and companies are doing to pivot this work during the downturn?
 How is the rise of petro-prenuership is impacting the workforce and supply chain?
 Has industry learned its lessons from the 80s as we prepare to lead into the next generation?
 What impact will the skills gap have after industry recovers?

-Shale Oil & Gas Magazine January 27, 2016, by Paula Waggoner-Aguilar
+January 27, 2016, by Paula Waggoner-Aguilar

-Shale Oil & Gas Magazine November/December 2015 by Paula Waggoner-Aguilar
+November/December 2015 by Contributing Author Paula Waggoner-Aguilar

 Partnering strategy is a topic that is critical to the success of energy technology startups and other entrepreneurial-type ventures.
 Yet too often, thoughtful evaluation of the wants and needs of the firm and its partners are overlooked in the haste of trying to accomplish something under deadlines.
 Paula shares some examples she has seen over the years and her thoughts on planning for successful partnerships.

-September/October 2015 by Paula Waggoner-Aguilar
+September/October 2015 by Contributing Author Paula Waggoner-Aguilar

 "There are times when navigating our businesses in this industry can feel like you are driving blindly in a torrential downpour, says Paula."
 You see, our founder and Energy CFO knows a thing or two about entrepreneurs and running public and private companies in a downturn.
 She was raised by a family of entrepreneurs.
 She is also a serial entrepreneur in addition to being a veteran industry finance executive.
 Paula talks about four business planning tools that owners and executives can use right now to weather the storm: the Cash Report, the Flash Report, the Cash Flow Forecast, and the Monthly Operational and Financial Review.
 "Surviving in this industry starts with good blocking and tackling and flawless execution of the fundamentals," says Paula.

 May 1, 2015, by Bertie M. Taylor

 Rigzone featured an in-depth interview with Paula Waggoner-Aguilar (President & Founder, The Energy CFO), Stefanie Hanz (Talent & Recruitment Manager, Newalta), and Doug de la Morena (President of Human Resources, Parker Drilling) regarding navigating and surviving amid volatile oil and gas cycles as part of its Offshore Technology Conference 2015 Publication.
 Paula talks about how the industry got into the situation we are in, shares her own Survival Playbook (she started in the '90s when crude was still less than $20/bbl), reflects back on her own generation's perception of the industry and comments on how she believes present generations will respond to industry layoffs, likewise she provides recommendations along with her peers for those who are still employed.

-Shale Oil & Gas Magazine July/August 2015 by Paula Waggoner-Aguilar
+Shale Oil & Gas Magazine

 Fasten your seatbelts and secure your harnesses, our Energy CFO has a wickedly simple way of explaining shale petroleum economics in a way we can all understand and relate to.
 Paula boldly compares the crude market to legendary North Texas rollercoaster called the Texas Cliffhanger.
 She guides us through how we got to where we are and then leaps to the underlying supply and demand fundamentals.
 These producers "bet the bank on the rocks".
 Paula also talks about so-called debt "workouts" drawing an analogy to CrossFit.
 "Try tossing around a bunch of big-rig tires when you are out of financial shape."